voyagermesh/voyager/docs/guides/ingress/security/oauth-dashboard.md

 > New to Voyager?
 Please start [here](/docs/concepts/overview.md).

-# Securing Kubernetes Dashboard Using Github Oauth
+# Securing Kubernetes Dashboard Using GitHub Oauth

 In this example we will deploy kubernetes dashboard and access it through ingress.
 Also secure the access with voyager external auth using github as auth provider.